BeginnerLevelUP/MERNSTACK/README.md

   cache: new InMemoryCache(),
 });

-after done with mutations you can now set up your react router
+after done with mutations you can now set up authentication auth for backend server.js type defs resolvers verfiy password with the model method you created

+create auth util file (jwt )
+with auth create now you can set up a me route time for the front end set up pages/react router